-In early 2003, a complaint filed by the disability-rights group Independence First, was received by the United States Department of Justice.
-The complaint alleged that some sections of Milwaukee’s Riverwalk were inaccessible to wheelchair users.
-In a government review conducted in the summer of 2003, 28 potential violations of the ADA were identified that limited access to the Riverwalk for wheelchair use.
+In early 2003, a complaint was filed with the United States Department of Justice, alleging that some sections of Milwaukee's Riverwalk were inaccessible to those with disabilities.
+In a government review in the summer of 2003, 28 potential violations of the Americans with Disabilities Act (ADA) were identified that limited access to the Riverwalk for those with disabilities.

-The City of Milwaukee, the County of Milwaukee, and the Milwaukee Business Improvement District No. 15 (BID) entered into a settlement agreement with the Department of Justice on July 11, 2006.
+The City of Milwaukee, the County of Milwaukee and the Downtown Milwaukee Riverwalk Business Improvement District No. 15 (BID) entered into a settlement agreement with the Department of Justice on July 11, 2006.
 To ensure the Rivewalk is readily accessible to and usable by people with mobility issues, the City, County and the BID agreed to the following improvements: